Roll for the Galaxy: Gameplay

 In Roll for the Galaxy, each player creates a galactic civilization by recruiting workers (represented by custom dice) to settle worlds and build developments (represented by game tiles), over several game rounds (usually 11-14).
-Each round consists of several, step, done simultaneously by all players.
+Each round consists of several, steps, done simultaneously by all players.
 Players start each round by secretly rolling their workers to see what their workers wish to do this round.
 Each player uses one worker to select one of the five possible phases, and then all players reveal their workers.
 All player‑selected phases occur in numerical order.
 Workers that complete tasks go to their player’s Citizenry.
 After the phases, players manage their empires, spending Galactic Credits to recruit workers from their Citizenries back to their cups, to be rolled next round.
 Rounds repeat until one or both game end conditions are met: all initial VP chips have been earned, or at least one player has 12 or more tile squares in his tableau.